High School Parent/Student Handbook

 School Closings

-All students are required to have their picture taken for the purpose of obtaining a Mason High School Student I.D.
-Students must present a current Mason High School Student I.D. for admission to school dances.
-If a student loses his/her I.D., he/she must contact the high school main office for a replacement, which will cost $5.00.
-Student Identification Cards are considered the property of Mason Public schools and are to be surrendered upon request.
-The picture on the student I.D. must be appropriate for official documentation and recognition and must follow School Dress Code.
+All students are required to have their picture taken for the purpose of obtaining a Mason High School Student ID.
+Students must present a current Mason High School Student ID for admission to school dances.
+If a student loses his or her ID, he or she must contact the high school main office for a replacement, which will cost $5.00.
+Student IDs are considered the property of Mason Public schools and are to be surrendered upon request.
+The picture on the student ID must be appropriate for official documentation and recognition and must follow School Dress Code.
 Falsifying information or visually altering your appearance is prohibited.

 Telephone